 MCP serves as an AI-focused alternative to integration standards like SOAP, RAML, and OpenAPI.
 SOAP offers messaging, RAML and OpenAPI provide interface definitions; MCP integrates both transport and capability discovery.

-Basic HTTP endpoints often require additional tooling like OpenAPI or custom documentation for AI integration, leading to errors and inefficiencies.
+Basic HTTP endpoints often require additional tooling like OpenAPI or custom documentation for AI integration - which can lead to errors and inefficiencies.
 MCP simplifies complexity into three fundamental primitives:

-• Tools – perform actions (akin to POST/PUT)
+• Tools – perform actions (akin to HTTP’s POST/PUT)

-• Resources – fetch information (akin to GET)
+• Resources – fetch information (akin to HTTP’s GET)

 Each primitive has structured descriptions acting as built-in documentation, enhancing usability.